tleppertbio/pathogentotree/README.md

-scripts that can help you. mycosnp-bucket-clean.py makes a cleanup-mycosnp-vm.script that executes reset.script which cleans the buckets and creates new run scripts with data from the bucket that is complete but not the final files for the process. executes reset.script which cleans the buckets and creates new run scripts with data from the bucket that is complete but not the final files for the process.
+scripts that can help you. mycosnp-bucket-clean.py makes a cleanup-mycosnp-vm.script that executes reset.script which cleans the buckets and creates new run scripts with data from the bucket that is complete but not the final files for the process.